J. Z. Knight: Controversy and criticism

 Attacks and criticism against Ramtha's teachings and Ramtha's School of Enlightenment have also been made by former students of the school.
-David McCarthy, a Yelm resident and former student of the school between 1989 and 1996, has accused the school of being a cult.
-He further claims that he was intimidated during his studies there, and he felt like mind control was being exerted by Knight and the school.
-He said "At one point I was running around scared I was going to get eaten by the lizard people."
+David McCarthy, a Yelm resident and student of the school between 1989 and 1996, has accused the school of being a cult.
+He further claims that he was intimidated during his studies there and felt like Knight and the school were exerting mind control.
+He said, "At one point, I was running around scared I was going to get eaten by the lizard people."
 McCarthy became disappointed, not only with his own experience of Ramtha's teachings but also as he had cut ties from his family to become a student as they lived in a different country.
-This led McCarthy to form a group called "Life After Ramtha's School of Enlightenment", which questions the authenticity of Ramtha and encourages people to come out and express their experiences after their realization that the RSE is a cult.
+This prompted McCarthy to create a group called "Life After Ramtha's School of Enlightenment," which questions the authenticity of Ramtha and encourages individuals to share their experiences after realizing that Ramtha's School of Enlightenment is a cult.
 The school has also been characterized as a cult by skeptic Michael Shermer in his book Why People Believe Weird Things.

-Glenn Cunningham, a former bodyguard of Knight's, in an interview with David McCarthy details the inner workings of Ramtha's School of Enlightenment and criticizes various activities (such as trademarking ideas and phrases that had been coined by other authors many years before – for example, the idea of "Blue Body", or mixing quantum physics with new age ideas, which can be found in Vera Stanley Alder's From the Mundane to the Magnificent, first published in 1979) of Knight's and aspects of Ramtha which he simply saw as Knight acting.
-Among the things he mentions is the fact that Ramtha mispronounces the same words that Knight mispronounces, and that Ramtha quotes the same books that Knight has read.
+During an interview with David McCarthy, Glenn Cunningham, a former bodyguard of JZ Knight, shared insights into the workings of Ramtha's School of Enlightenment.
+He criticized several activities, such as trademarking ideas and phrases that originated from other authors long before.
+For instance, the concept of the "Blue Body" and the blending of quantum physics with New Age ideas can be traced back to Vera Stanley Alder's From the Mundane to the Magnificent published in 1979.
+Cunningham pointed out that he observed similarities between Knight and Ramtha, including the mispronunciation of words and the quoting of the same books Knight had read.